-Part 1#2 – configuring the “condition part” of the Exchange SPF Fail rule
+Part 1.
+Configure the “condition part” of the Exchange SPF Fail rule

 In our specific scenario, we will name the rule – Detect SPF Failure events | Phase 1 – learning mode.

-(by default, the interface of the Exchange Online rule includes only a limited set of options.
-To be able to display the additional options, we will need to “activate” the More Options…).
+By default, the interface of the Exchange Online rule includes only a limited set of options.
+To display the additional options, we need to “activate” and click on More Options….

 In the second condition, we instruct Exchange Online to look at each E-mail header and look for an event in which the SPF sender verification check is “SPF = Fail.”

-The information about the SPF sender verification test result, can appear in three different text style option:
+The information about the SPF sender verification test result can appear in four different text style options:

-- Continue to enter the additional two SPF string values – spf=fail and Received-SPF: Fail ,spf=none.
+Continue to enter the additional three SPF string values spf=fail, Received-SPF: Fail, and spf=none

-Part 2#2 – Configuring the “action part” of the Exchange SPF Fail rule
+Part 2.
+Configure the “action part” of the Exchange SPF Fail rule

 The Exchange Online rule response, will include two distinct steps:

 Generate + send an incident report to a designated recipient